-In 2018, the Media Relations Department at Fractl earned over 1,135 placements—this amounts to over 41,545 press mentions and over a million social shares.
+In 2018, the Digital PR Department at Fractl earned over 1,135 placements—this amounts to over 41,545 press mentions and over a million social shares.

 After years of being recognized as a source for news stories across all verticals, we know that building relationships with journalists is key to delivering results to our clients.